Why the pseudo label based semi-supervised learning algorithm is effective?: Introduction

 \subsection{Insight}

-We provide a novel theory analysis of pseudo label based semi-supervised learning algorithm.
-Under a simple and realistic assumption on model, we show that when the amount of unlabeled data tends to infinity, the pseudo label based semi-supervised learning algorithm can obtain model which have the same generalization error upper bound as when the amount of labeled data tends to infinity.
-And when the amount of unlabeled data is large enough, the generalization error upper bound of the model obtained by pseudo label based semi-supervised learning algorithm can convergence to the optimal upper bound with linear convergence rate.
-Here the optimal upper bound represents the generalization error upper bound of the model trained on equal amount of labeled data.
+We provide a novel theoretical analysis of pseudo label based semi-supervised learning algorithm.
+Under a simple and realistic assumption on the model, we show that when the amount of unlabeled data tends to infinity, the pseudo label based semi-supervised learning algorithm can obtain a model which has the same population error upper bound as supervised learning.
+More importantly, we give an explicit estimate of the rate of convergence achievable at each iteration.
+We also give the lower bound on sample complexity to achieve the target convergence rate.

-Let us first introduce our assumption .
-Our assumption about the model is that if we train the model on dataset which part of them are randomly labeled, when the proportion of randomly labeled data is low, the model we get can have a lower empirical error on the correct labeled data, and a higher empirical error on the randomly labeled data.
-This is reasonable especially when the model is under parameterized.
-Though in our analysis the data is pseudo labeled and we always assume that we have large amount of unlabeled data, the assumption is reasonable.
-It is worth mentioning that even for when the DNN models are over parameterized, the DNN models still tends to fitting correct data before mislabeled data.\citep{liu2020early} and \citep{arora2019fine}.
-We also show the reasonable of it in Figure 2 by a toy example.
-In this toy setting, the dataset consists of $(x_1,y_1), (x_2,y_2), (x_3,y_3)$ (in color green) and small part of random mislabeled of them (in color orange).
-So when we train the DNN models on the dataset as in the Figure 2, the model we get will ignore the mislabeled data.
+Our assumption about the model is that if we train the model on dataset part of which is randomly labeled, when the proportion of randomly labeled data is low, the model we get can have a lower empirical error on the correct labeled data, and a higher empirical error on the randomly labeled data.
+This is reasonable and verifiable especially when the model is under-parameterized.
+It is worth mentioning that even when the DNN models are over-parameterized, the DNN models still tend to fit correct data before mislabeled data.\citep{liu2020early} and \citep{arora2019fine}.
+We also show the intuition behind the assumption with a toy example.
+In this toy example, the dataset consists of $(x_1,y_1), (x_2,y_2), (x_3,y_3)$ (in color green), and a small part of random mislabeled of them (in color orange).
+So when we train the DNN models on the dataset as in Figure 2, the model we get will ignore the mislabeled data.